theofanistzoumakas/Student-Restaurant-Application/README.md

 🚫 Unauthorized use is strictly prohibited.

-No part of this codebase may be copied, reproduced, modified, distributed, or used in any form without explicit written permission from the owners.
+No part of this codebase may be copied, reproduced, modified, distributed, or used in any form without explicit written permission from the owner.